bluechoochoo/financial_news_datasets/README.md

 Add segment length, segment URL.

-Goal is to have raw data for every network financial news programs.
+Goal is to have raw data for every network financial news program.